Iodophenol O-methyltransferase

-Thus, the two substrates of this enzyme are S-adenosyl methionine and 2-iodophenol, whereas its two products are S-adenosylhomocysteine and 2-iodophenol methyl ether.
+This is a methylation reaction in which 2-iodophenol is converted to 2-iodoanisole.
+The methyl group comes from the cofactor, S-adenosyl methionine (SAM), which loses its methyl group and becomes S-adenosyl-L-homocysteine (SAH).
+Other iodophenols are also methylated, with the highest activity being found with 4-hydroxy-3,5-diiodobenzoic acid (ioxynic acid).

 This enzyme belongs to the family of transferases, specifically those transferring one-carbon group methyltransferases.
 The systematic name of this enzyme class is S-adenosyl-L-methionine:2-iodophenol O-methyltransferase.